You’re trying to fix something.

 Mosaicality

-Mosaicality recognises that life is shaped by many interacting elements.
+Mosaicality recognises that life is shaped by multiple interacting elements.

 From the foundations we begin with,

-When we step back and see how these elements interact, patterns emerge that influence the paths our lives can take.
+When you step back and see how those elements interact, patterns start to make sense.

 Context matters.